Logo

 Regulation and the Crypto Adoption Index

-In many regions, clear rulebooks and a predictable framework open the door for everyday use.
-When licensing, taxation, and compliance are defined, businesses can launch products and banks can integrate custody.
-A few countries, by recognizing Bitcoin alongside national money or designing pilot programs, have encouraged innovation, while ambiguous or restrictive approaches tend to slow crypto adoption and mute new services.
+In many regions, clearer rulebooks and predictable compliance requirements make day-to-day use easier for businesses and users.
+When licensing, taxation, and reporting expectations are defined, firms can build compliant products, and institutions can evaluate custody and operational controls.
+A handful of countries have encouraged innovation by treating Bitcoin alongside national money or by running pilot programs, while ambiguous or restrictive approaches often slow adoption and discourage new services.

 Financial Inclusion and Crypto Users